Guide written by:

 TC or TCT

-Perfect for hardwood, softwood, chipboard and composite materials.
+Perfect for high precision in hardwood, softwood, chipboard and composite materials.
 Regular use.

-For cutting double-sided melamine boards, MDF.
-Intensive use.
+For cutting double-sided melamine boards, MDF, etc. Intensive use.

 High carbon steel